kanji for zetcho

 Children of William Berry Nolan Coats and Catherine Drennan

-COATS, Wilson Riley
+Photo of Wilson Riley Coats

 Wilson worked as ranch foreman in Niles, which is now part of Fremont, California.
 He first showed up there in 1904 as a hired hand, but was back with his parents in 1910.
 From 1914 to 1930, he appeared in the voter rolls for Niles as a Republican describing himself as a rancher, farmer, or cattleman.